Sakethanne/Sakethanne/README.md

 ==================
 Computer Science Graduate student at the University of Southern California (USC)
 ==================
-I am a skilled Data Engineer passionate about leveraging cutting-edge technologies to drive innovation and optimize cloud solutions.
-Currently pursuing a Master of Science in Computer Science from The University of Southern California (USC), Graduating in December 2024, and looking for Internships for Summer 2024.
-I bring a solid academic foundation combined with practical industry experience.
+I am a skilled Data Engineer passionate about leveraging cutting-edge technologies to drive innovation and optimize products and solutions; looking for Software Engineer/Software Developer Internship in the Summer of 2024 and a Co-Op in the Fall of 2024.

+Currently pursuing a Master of Science in Computer Science from the University of Southern California (USC), Expected to graduate in December 2024.
+I bring to the table a solid academic foundation and three years of practical industry experience.

-In my previous role at General Electric, I spearheaded the development of scalable cloud-native products, resulting in a 90% increase in cloud admin teams' productivity.
-I architected and implemented a real-time monitoring framework, reducing person hours by 80%.
+In my previous role at General Electric (GE), I spearheaded the development of scalable cloud-native products, resulting in a 90% increase in cloud admin teams' productivity.
+I architected and implemented a real-time monitoring framework, reducing person-hours by 80%.
 Additionally, I played a pivotal role in automating cloud infrastructure provisioning and access control pipelines, significantly reducing project creation and deployment time.

-I possess a solid technical skill set, including Python, R, Java, Tableau, and Amazon Web Services (AWS).
-With proficiency in data management, REST API development, and web technologies, I bring a holistic approach to my work.
+I possess a solid technical skill set, including Python, R, Java, Tableau, Data Structures and Algorithms, Object Oriented Programming, and Amazon Web Services (AWS).
+With proficiency in Data management, REST API development, Agile methodologies, Software development lifecycles, and Web technologies.

-Furthermore, my research experience in predicting malicious activity in Android using Machine Learning and NLP-driven political analysis of subreddits demonstrates my ability to apply advanced techniques in solving real-world challenges.
+Furthermore, my research experience in Predicting Malicious Activity in Android using Machine Learning and NLP-driven Political Analysis of Subreddits demonstrates my ability to apply advanced techniques to solve real-world challenges and make an impact.

 I am eager to contribute my skills and expertise to a dynamic organization that values innovation and growth.
-Let's connect on LinkedIn to discuss potential opportunities or collaborations.
+Please feel free to reach out to me on LinkedIn to talk about opportunities or project collaborations.

 * 🌍  I'm based in the United States
 * 🖥️  See my portfolio at [LinkedIn](https://www.linkedin.com/in/sakethanne)